nelson-luu/covid19_analysis/README.md

 - Allow users specify which country to inspect without editing the code
 - Create a GUI (Graphical User Interface) to provide interactivity for the user.

+# Note to self:
+- Remember to update last modified dates in both the readme.md and python files

 Last Updated: 30/07/2020